valdisdot/Skeleton/README.md

 # com.valdisdot.util Library

-The library contains useful classes and methods which make developing with legacy Java classes ***much*** easier.
+The library contains useful classes and methods that simplify development with legacy Java classes.

 ## Structure